kangarko/ChatControl-Pro/CONTRIBUTING.md

 [ ] the issue is actually caused by this plugin.

 #### Data:
-Server version: (if unsure, paste the content of /version command))
+1. Server version: (if unsure, paste the content of /version command))

-ChatControl version:
+2. ChatControl version:

-Plugins that might affect plugin: (usualy those which have same features like DeluxeChat, ...)
+3. Relevant plugins: (usualy those which have same features like DeluxeChat, ...)

+4. How to reproduce.

+(5.)
 If you have an obvious issue with one or more of your configuration file/s include them as well:

 ```
 Upload (the effective part of the) affected file on pastebin.net